TessaBakker/guardian/README.txt

 ------------

-Guardian forces specified Users a.k.a. 'guared users' to log in with only
-<code>drush uli</code> or password reset token url.
-In this way there will be
-no need to store and share complex passwords within your organization in a secure environment.
-To secure this setup, any account details of the 'guarded user' will be protected agains changes and if needed restored to its default state.
+Guardian forces specified Users a.k.a. 'guared users' to log in with only `drush uli [uid]` or password reset token url.
+In this way there will be no need to store and share complex passwords within your organization in a secure environment.
+To secure this setup, any account details of the 'guarded user' will be protected against changes and if needed restored to its default state.